19 — 26 JUNE 2020

 – sense that a week in nature with people on a similar path could support your journey and healing

 Within a safely held and gently facilitated space, we aim to explore the possibilities for meaning, purpose and joy amidst the climate tragedy, whilst cultivating the practice of welcoming the whole range of human emotions, including those that are painful and usually pushed away.
 The focus is on inner adaptation rather than policies for reducing the harm from societal collapse.
 The retreat is part of a wider movement on Deep Adaptation.
 Our hope is you leave better able to host future gatherings on this agenda, and feel more peaceful in your ability to be alongside and support others in their own journeys.

 The retreat is hosted within an intentional community which lives lightly and beautifully on the verdant green and blue shores of the Aegean.
 The food is mostly locally sourced, all home-cooked and vegetarian.
 A stunningly wild beach is a 20-minute walk away, while old villages are nearby through forests.
-We can only host 10 participants at the centre, so early booking is essential.
+We can only host 18 participants (12 at the centre and 6 at a nearby guesthouse), so early booking is essential.